Orange County Disability & Incapacity Planning

 An incapacitated person is also unable to make their own healthcare decisions.
 And because of patient privacy laws, their loved ones may be denied access to medical information during a crisis situation and end up in court fighting over what medical treatment they should, or should not, receive.

 Medical and financial powers of attorney allow you to choose someone you trust to make decisions on your behalf.

 Incapacity planning is not just about the documents, although those are important.
-Even more so it’s about having clear, specific and well-crafted instructions in those documents …. and that comes only from experienced legal counselling and guidance.
+Even more so it’s about having clear, specific and well-crafted instructions in those documents …. and that comes only from experienced legal counseling and guidance.

 Furthermore, with the passage of years, legal documents can become stale and must be regularly updated in order to be effective and honored by institutions.

-At Morgan Law Group we place an emphasis on comprehensive incapacity planning, to ensure that your documents all work together as an integrated plan that will actually work as intended, during this vulnerable time.
+At Morgan Law Group, we place an emphasis on comprehensive incapacity planning to ensure that your documents all work together as an integrated plan that will actually work as intended during this vulnerable time.